josenbach/ML_Diabetes/README.md

 Using a machine learning classification model, can demographics, diagnoses, medications, and other related indicators be used to predict whether someone admitted to the hospital with diabetes will have a normal or abnormal (high) HbA1c level.

+## Communication protocols

+We will meet asynchronously via Slack and Zoom together when needed.

 ## List of Medicines for Reference
 Unspecified Type
 - chlorpropamide